5 Basic Steps to Get Free PR for Small Businesses

 Word-of-mouth marketing tool

 There is no doubt for the fact that word of mouth is still one of the most powerful marketing tools.
 Your loyal marketers are no one but your customers.
-Their introduction about experience on your products to their family and friends is much more persuasive than any advertisement on social publication.
+Their introduction about the experience on your products to their family and friends is much more persuasive than any advertisement on social publication.
 It can be even more effective than public media channel.
-Provide good products and subscription service, reward new members for inviting their friends (like Dropbox does) and run contests where people enter by sharing your site with their channels.
+Provide good products and subscription service, reward new members for inviting their friends (like Dropbox does), and run contests where people enter by sharing your site with their channels.
 Happy customers can be your best source of new business if you make it worth their time and effort.

 In all industries ranging from entertainment, production, sales to financial banks.
 They all need PR jobs.
-It seems that PR profession makes the breath of every business, which is a medicine to save businesses whenever they fall into a communication crisis as well as a main engine to generate the names of enterprises every day.
+It seems that the PR profession makes the breath of every business, which is a medicine to save businesses whenever they fall into a communication crisis as well as the main engine to generate the names of enterprises every day.